TTD Long Put Strategy

 TTD thesis for this long put

 TTD long put positions are structurally bearish; the modeled P&L assumes European-style exercise at expiration and ignores early assignment, transaction costs, dividends paid before expiry on the stock leg (when present), and the bid-ask spread on the listed chain.
-TTD positions also carry Technology sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move TTD alongside the broader basket even when TTD-specific fundamentals are unchanged.
+TTD positions also carry Communication Services sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move TTD alongside the broader basket even when TTD-specific fundamentals are unchanged.
 Long-premium structures like a long put on TTD are particularly exposed to IV-crush risk through scheduled events (earnings, FDA decisions, central-bank meetings) where IV typically contracts post-event regardless of the directional outcome.
 Always rebuild the position from current TTD chain quotes before placing a trade.

 Frequently asked questions